andersonmorais/politicaltrends/README.md

 #PoliticalTrends

 This Application allows you to get an overall Political Insight from published texts/articles which contains politics context.
-The App makes use of IBM Watson AlchemyAPI to extract semantic information about key persons and to obtain the respective subjective opinion and thoughts from the identified politician.
+The App makes use of IBM Watson AlchemyAPI to extract semantic information about key persons and to obtain the respective subjective opinion from the identified politician.

 ## Publish the App on Bluemix using CF CLI